cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/plugins.rst

     }
   }'

-.. rubric:: 3rd party plugins
+.. rubric:: Third-Party Plugins

-Sometimes there is a need to use a 3rd party JAR as a plugin.
+Sometimes there is a need to use a third-party JAR as a plugin.
 For example, you may want to be able to use a JDBC driver as a plugin.
 In these situations, you have no control over the code, which means you cannot annotate the relevant class with the ``@Plugin`` annotation.
 If this is the case, you can explicitly specify the plugins using the ``Artifact-Plugins`` header when deploying the artifact::